 Mulching is one of the best things you can do for a garden.
-Here’s how to make mulch right on site by growing plants that are — essentially — instant mulch.
+Here’s why you should embrace mulch in your garden, and how to make it right on site by growing plants that are — essentially — instant chop and drop mulch.

 One of the kind of “aha” ideas I’ve learned from delving into the idea of permaculture is that of starting with non-productive crops.

 In other words, instead of planting fruiting trees and plants right off the bat, it makes sense to plant fast-growing plants and trees that can be used as “chop and drop” mulch to help build the soil first.